Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 - If an admin forgets their password, or goes on vacation, we need to be able to access the system
-- If an outage is detected we need to connect with an account that is gauranteed to have the permissions we need to do any operations necessary to restore system health
+- If an outage is detected, we need to connect with an account that is guaranteed to have the permissions we need to do any operations necessary to restore system health
-- If someone leaves the team we need to ensure that we can still access the database backups no matter who they were created them.
+- If someone leaves the team, we need to ensure that we can still access the database backups no matter who created them.

 One of the risks with having this break glass account is that it could create a security concern.
 The team addresses these risks in two ways.